n5amd/YSFReflector-debian-installer/README.md

 # YSFReflector-debian-installer
 This is a simple script to install YSFReflector.
-This script essentially runs through the official steps found at: https://register.ysfreflector.de/installation for you for your convenience.
+This script essentially runs through the official steps found at: https://register.ysfreflector.de/installation for your convenience.
 All you need to provide before hand is have a Debian 9.x server ready and updated.